elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-can-custom-exceptions-be-created-in-python.md

 url: /learn/computer-science/questions/how-can-custom-exceptions-be-created-in-python
 score: -1.0
 related_article1:
-    id: 168597
+    id: 168596
     title: >-
-        How can you handle a specific error type using a try...except block?
+        What is the purpose of using the try...except statement in Python?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-you-handle-a-specific-error-type-using-a-tryexcept-block
+    url: /learn/computer-science/questions/what-is-the-purpose-of-using-the-tryexcept-statement-in-python
 related_article2:
-    id: 168588
+    id: 168601
     title: >-
-        How does object-oriented programming contribute to software reusability?
+        How can you access a function's docstring in Python?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-objectoriented-programming-contribute-to-software-reusability
+    url: /learn/computer-science/questions/how-can-you-access-a-functions-docstring-in-python
 related_article3:
-    id: 168595
+    id: 168597
     title: >-
-        How do local variables differ from global variables in terms of accessibility?
+        How can you handle a specific error type using a try...except block?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-local-variables-differ-from-global-variables-in-terms-of-accessibility
+    url: /learn/computer-science/questions/how-can-you-handle-a-specific-error-type-using-a-tryexcept-block
 related_article4:
-    id: 168590
+    id: 168602
     title: >-
-        How do you call a function with parameters in Python?
+        What is the purpose of raising exceptions in Python?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-call-a-function-with-parameters-in-python
+    url: /learn/computer-science/questions/what-is-the-purpose-of-raising-exceptions-in-python
 related_article5:
-    id: 168599
+    id: 168587
     title: >-
-        How can you provide default values for function parameters in Python?
+        What are the benefits of using functions in software development?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-you-provide-default-values-for-function-parameters-in-python
+    url: /learn/computer-science/questions/what-are-the-benefits-of-using-functions-in-software-development
 ---

 &nbsp;